jasonleebrown/UCE_phyluce_pipeline/README.md

 ####  MitoGenome Step 5.
 Repeat mitogenome baiting and aligment

-Edit the the'bams_loopBWA-MEM-mt.sh' script into the 'work_directory/samples' folder to point to you new reference and change output to angsd_bams2.
+Edit the the'bams_loopBWA-MEM-mtDNA.sh' script into the 'work_directory/samples' folder to point to you new reference and change output to angsd_bams2.
 Then run the script.
 Results will appear in 'work_directory/angsd_bams' as each sample finishes.
 However, you need to be sure that the directories are correct.
 I like to use full paths to minimize ambiguity.
 Here’s the whole script, with some comments:

 Make sure that you have copied you reference sequences 'consensus_reference.fasta' to the folder below.